-Non-attendance is managed in state schools in line with the DET procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

 Class rolls are marked each day.
 The staff and leadership Team are provided with a list of student absences each day.
 When a student is away without notification and or returns without a note or call to the office to explain the absence, parents or caregivers are contacted.
-A SMS text messaging service is to be utilised by the start of the 2017 year.
+A SMS text messaging service was utilised at the start of the 2017 year.
 In the event that a student has persistent unexplained absences formal processes are implemented.